 When Dr. C. Thomas Caskey, professor of molecular and human genetics at Baylor College of Medicine and his colleagues signed up members of the Houston Chapter of the Young Presidents’ Organization (YPO) as "controls" in a whole exome sequencing project, he and his colleagues knew that there was a likelihood that some of the volunteers would discover information about their own health.

 In a report that appears online in the Proceedings of the National Academy of Sciences, Caskey, first author Dr. Manuel L. Gonzalez-Garay, assistant professor in the Center for Molecular Imaging at The University of Texas Health Science Center at Houston and Dr. Amy McGuire, director, and Stacey Pereira, both of the Baylor Center for Medical Ethics and Health Policy, describe not only what they found, but how the volunteers accepted and dealt with the information.
-(The YPO is an international organization made up of people ages 45 years and younger who are chief operators [president, managing director, chairman, etc.] of companies that meet size and revenue requirements.)
+(The YPO is an international organization made up of people ages 45 years and younger who are chief operators [president, managing director, chair, etc.] of companies that meet size and revenue requirements.)

 "We found that people accepted this information and acted on it," said Caskey.
 "We were ahead of the field in showing you could sequence a person’s exome and tie it back to their medical history and pedigree (the genetic history of their parents and ancestors) to make health care recommendations and therapeutic decisions."